omnetpp/docs.omnetpp.org/docs/tutorials/swarm/page1.md

 $ aws_swarm_tool.py delete
 ````

+### Checking the Status Manually

+!!! caution "Important"
+    When you do not intend to work with AWS for an extended period of time, you may want to
+    double-check manually that the stack on AWS has been stopped indeed, and you are no longer
+    being billed for it.

-To make sure that the stack is no longer running: select the EC2 service on the AWS Management Console,
+To check the status, select the EC2 service on the AWS Management Console,
 and check the [Running Instances](https://console.aws.amazon.com/ec2/v2/home#Instances).
 If you see instances named `inet-Node` or `inet-Manager`, in the `running` state, the Swarm is active.

-To delete the Swarm manually (if the tool does not work for some reason), go to the
+To delete the Swarm manually (if the command-line tool does not work for some reason), go to the
 [CloudFormation service page](https://console.aws.amazon.com/cloudformation/home#/stacks) on
 the AWS Management Console.
 Tick the checkbox next to the `inet` Stack in the table, then click
 **Actions > Delete Stack**.
 This should remove all INET-related resources.